rmercer33/jalancintasanctuary.com/_posts/sol/2015-09-28-what-questions-are-you-asking.md

   form part of his forthcoming book.
 * While I am listed as the author on this post, it was actually a collaborative effort, which included Rick Mercer and Frances Robertson.
-* Our intention is to turn this most into an audio track for a forthcoming CD titled, Seeds of Light.
+* Our intention is to turn this post into an audio track for a forthcoming CD titled, Seeds of Light.
 * Immense gratitude is offered to everyone who supported in the preparation of this post.